sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

  * Kubernetes control plane and compute nodes
  * SDN control and data planes

-Being accustomed to the two layers approach largely reduce the _cognitive load_ during operations increasing understanding, and finally, predictability.
+DevOps use to work with two levels-architecture, increasing understanding, and finally predictability.
 At the same time, with its simplicity, the two layers approach increases robustness.

 Unluckily the single pane of glass is irreparably linked to the "single point of failure" problem.
 In the last months, understandably, RHACM users keep reporting the need of backing up the control plane configurations to recover quickly in case of an outage.

 ### DR foundations

-The ability to backup, restore RHACM and re-registering the managed clusters lays the foundations for an Active-Passive [Disaster Recovery](https://en.wikipedia.org/wiki/Disaster_recovery) (DR) solution.
+The ability to backup, restore RHACM, and re-registering the managed clusters lays the foundations for an Active-Passive [Disaster Recovery](https://en.wikipedia.org/wiki/Disaster_recovery) (DR) solution.
 Ideally, an organization could backup the HUB configuration with some frequency, restoring the configurations elsewhere in case of an outage.
-Obviously a full DR solution is well beyond the scope of this article, and a more robust solution is needed even to start think about DR, too many parameters could impact _business continuity_ and every organization has to consider carefully what, how and when should be backed-up and restored to minimize [RTO](https://https://www.forbes.com/sites/sungardas/2015/04/30/like-the-nfl-draft-is-the-clock-the-enemy-of-your-recovery-time-objective/?sh=3f76fe9f7938) and RPO.
+Obviously, a full DR solution is well beyond the scope of this article, and a more robust solution is needed even to start thinking about DR, too many parameters could impact _business continuity_ and every organization has to consider carefully what, how, and when should be backed-up and restored to minimize [RTO](https://https://www.forbes.com/sites/sungardas/2015/04/30/like-the-nfl-draft-is-the-clock-the-enemy-of-your-recovery-time-objective/?sh=3f76fe9f7938) and RPO.

 ### This blog
 While most of the configuration could be re-created from scratch through, for example,  [GitOps](https://www.redhat.com/en/topics/devops/what-is-gitops) approach, at the end of a backup procedure the managed cluster fleet is not correctly registered in the new HUB.
 The goal of this article is to show how RHACM managed clusters configurations could be restored.
 We're going to use only common Unix command (`bash`) and the Openshift `oc` client.